Modibo Keïta: Early and personal life

+Marriages

+Modibo Keïta was polygamous with three wives.
+He married his first wife, Mariam Travélé, in September 1939.
+Travélé was recognized as the First Lady of Mali upon the country's independence in 1960.
+Former First Lady Travélé died in 2014.

+He and his second wife, Fatoumata "Didi" Haïdara, married in 1952.
+She died in 1976.

+In 1959, Modibo Keïta married his third wife, Fatoumata Diallo, also known Fanto Diallo or Keïta Fatoumata Diallo (30 January 1943 – 5 August 2025).
+Keïta and Diallo had two daughters.
+Diallo died in Bamako on 5 August 2025 at the age of 82.
+President Assimi Goïta's transitional military government also referred to her as the "former First Lady of Mali" in official statements issued by Minister of Territorial Administration and Decentralization Major General Abdoulaye Maïga at the time of her death in August 2025.

 Entering politics

 Modibo Keïta was involved in various associations.
 In 1937, he was the coordinator of the art and theater group.
 Along with Ouezzin Coulibaly, he helped found the Union of French West African Teachers.

 Keïta joined the Communist Study Groups (GEC) cell in Bamako.

 In 1943, he founded the L'oeil de Kénédougou, a magazine critical of colonial rule.
 This led to his imprisonment for three weeks in 1946 at the Prison de la Santé in Paris.

 In 1945 Keïta was a candidate for the Constituent Assembly of the French Fourth Republic, supported by GEC and the Sudanese Democratic Party.
 Later the same year, he and Mamadou Konaté founded the Bloc soudanais, which developed into the Sudanese Union.